learn-co-curriculum/nearest-neighbors-lab/README.md

 Ok, now our `neighbor_trip` has another attribute called `distance_from_selected`, that indicates the distance from the `neighbor_trip`'s pickup location from the `selected_trip`.

 > ** Understand the data:** Our dictionary now has a few attributes, two of which say distance.
 Let's make sure we understand the difference.
 > * **`distance_from_selected`:** This is our calculation of the distance of the neighbor's pickup location from the selected trip.
 > * **`trip_distance`:** This is the attribute we were provided initially.
-It tells us the length of the neighbor's taxi trip from pickup to dropoff.
+It tells us the length of the neighbor's taxi trip from pickup to drop-off.

 Next, write a function called `distance_all` that provided a list of neighbors, returns each of those neighbors with their respective `distance_from_selected` numbers.